Sam-Rowe/GitHub-Copilot-large-scale-code-change/README.md

     - Who this book is for
     - How to use this book

-GitHub Copilot is a powerful tool that can assist developers in making large scale code changes more efficiently.
-This book aims to provide practical guidance and based on real-world experience of how to leverage Copilot for such tasks.

-This book is

 2. The Case for Large Scale Code Change

     - Why large scale changes are needed